ambersearch/Tools/Office365/Outlook/README.md

 ## Known issues

-Sometines script sign error can occur preventing form executing unsigned scripts.
+Sometimes script sign error can occur preventing form executing unsigned scripts.

 ![image](https://github.com/ambersearch/Tools/assets/44996098/e9dcd605-205d-496a-b6ae-8dab1f10be3f)

-To solve thus issue you can temporary or permanently chnge curent security policy.
+To solve this issue you can temporary or permanently change current security policy.

-To check current policy foollwing command can be used in PowerShel **with administartive rights**.
+To check current policy following command can be used in PowerShell **with administrative rights**.

 ```powershell
 Get-ExecutionPolicy -List